Zeb Tsikira

 Zeb Tsikira is a Zimbabwean real estate entrepreneur living in Canada.
 He is also a book author.

 Background

 Zeb Tsikira was born in Bulawayo where he grew up in Nketa suburb.
 He had his early education at Manondwane Primary School and high school at Hamilton Boys High School.
 He then relocated to Canada in 2001 with his family.

-In 2010 Tsikira dropped out of university where he was studying psychology with the University of Ottawa.
-He then established Canvestus Group and Nyon Communications 2013 specialized in real estate and property development.
+In 2010 Tsikira was expelled from the university where he was studying psychology at the University of Ottawa.
+He then established Canvestus Group and Nyon Communications in 2013, specializing in real estate and property development.
 Tsikira was recognised at Zimbabwe Achievers Awards 2019 as Male entrepreneur of the year.

 He is a contributing donor to L'Arche Zimbabwe and is involved in music production in Zimbabwe.